Tyson Fury vs Dillian Whyte Odds: Our Tips For The Big Heavyweight Clash

 Then in 2020 the Brit regained his title and in 2021 he verified his status by stopping Wilder on both occasions.

 While Fury was away from the sport Whyte was making his name - the Londoner put together a string of 11 impressive wins between 2016 and 2019.
 Although he earned his title shot, the trilogy between Fury and Wilder meant Whyte was forced to keep busy on the side lines for the last couple of years.

-With the champ having delivered three formidable performances against one of the most dangerous men in boxing and Whyte having victories against a good, but lower, calibre of opponent, Tyson is considered a huge favourite with betting sites when they meet on Saturday at Wembley Stadium.
+With the champ having delivered three formidable performances against one of the most dangerous men in boxing and Whyte having victories against a good, but lower, calibre of opponent, Tyson is considered a huge favourite with the best betting sites when they meet when they meet on Saturday at Wembley Stadium.

-Ladbrokes are offering just 1.17 for the titleholder to keep his crown, while Whyte has come in from 6.0 to 5.0 to cause an upset.
+bet365 are offering just 1/5 for the titleholder to keep his crown, while Whyte has come in from 5/1 to 7/2 to cause an upset.